kaki-lang/kaki/docs/tutorial/functions.md

     form `name: value`.
 A keyword aergument is specified in the function signature using a trailing `:`, such as `a:`.
 Keyword arguments are required unless specified with a leading `?`, such as `?a:`.
 When optional keywords are not specified they take on the value of `none`.
-A catch all variable for keywords (similar to variadic arguments) can be defined using a prefix `**`.
+A catch-all variable for keywords (similar to variadic arguments) can be defined using a prefix `**`.
 If none are given then the value is the empty hash map, `{}`.